mattbis/public-service-websites.checks/README.md

 ## semantic aspirations
 - none of what we have is particularly good...most of the web is bad...

+## versioning and ..
+- over versions
+- under versions
+- the need for versions
+### data requires a clear taxonomy and organisation
+- confusing people wastes countless hours in emails and requests - if you insist on providing rest, then please, reorganise it via aliases, into something that actually makes sense
+- For example:
+- from `/rest-srv.old/thing/Method/Get`
+- `/legacy/vN` old
+- `/rest/vN` now

 ### critique and good
 - aim of the website